dylanjones784/Markdown-Guide/BestPractiseGuide.md

 # HTTP Specifciation
 REST is not HTTP, and the two should not be mixed up by being considered the same thing.
 REST is not reliant upon any protocol, but we make use of the HTTP application protocols as it is the most popular platform for REST API implementation.
+The official specification  for HTTP is the [RFC7231](https://datatracker.ietf.org/doc/html/rfc7231)

-It also enables client applications to interact with your API seamlessly, for almost all languages can generate and parse HTTP requests and responses.
+HTTP enables client applications to interact with your API seamlessly, and provide the protocols and standards for the:
+- URIs (How the clients interact with resources)
+- Requests
+- Response

+These shall be discussed further throughout the document.

 ## HTTP Status Codes
-HTTP Status codes are indicators on the state of a HTTP request that has been sent to the API.
+HTTP Status Codes are indicators on the state of a HTTP request that has been sent to the API.
 They tell the client whether or not their request has been accepted, failed, not authenticated and more.
-It is not required to understand and know all the accepted status codes, however they can be split up into 5 distinct classes:
+It is not required to understand and know all the accepted Status Codes, however they can be split up into 5 distinct classes:

 | Value | Indicator           | Meaning                                                           |
 |-------|---------------------|-------------------------------------------------------------------|